johanbove/johanbove.github.io/_posts/2016-04-28-confluence-fun.md

 ---
 layout: post
+author: Johan
 title: "Fun with Confluence"
 categories: posts
 ---

 Since I moved from keeping my work Journal in OneNote to Confluence I enjoy Confluence's ability to quickly and smoothly keep track of personal tasks, and the sharing possibilities are really powerful.
 But I do miss some functionality.

 One being the fact that one cannot tag or label inline content, a OneNote feature which I loved to quickly trace back certain snippets and even create "tag reports".
 Confluence's JQL search, albeit powerful to look up text and content, is not capable of looking up emoticons.